Susan my heroine in The Captain and the Cheerleader loves chocolate so in her honor I thought I'd share a little interesting info about chocolate.

 A major step in the evolution of chocolate came in 1875 when Daniel Peter of Switzerland introduced milk chocolate, thus making Switzerland the chocolate capital of the world.
 And in 1913 Jules Sechaud of Switzerland introduced the process for filling chocolates.
 Personally, I still think Swiss chocolate is the best you can buy.

 Americans loved chocolate too.
 In 1765 the first American chocolate factory was founded.
 Did you know that in World War II cocoa beans were shipped to the soldiers as part of their gear?
 Today, the government gives them chocolate bars instead.
 It just goes to show how wonderful chocolate is.

 Er, could you excuse me?
-I want another piece of chocolate cake.
+I got some chocolate truffles for Christmas, and I want one.